Securing Private Resources with SonicWall Cloud Secure Edge (CSE)

 Infrastructure Linux servers, Windows servers, databases, etc. MTLS & SSH certificates

-Banyan uses OpenID Connect (OIDC) authentication flows to provide your end users secure zero-trust access to Hosted websites via web browsers.
-Banyan uses Mutually Authenticated TLS (MTLS) flows to provide your end users secure zero-trust access to Infrastructure services.
-Banyan’s security mechanisms are designed to be completely transparent to both the user and the service it is securing.
+CSE uses OpenID Connect (OIDC) authentication flows to provide your end users secure zero-trust access to Hosted websites via web browsers.
+CSE uses Mutually Authenticated TLS (MTLS) flows to provide your end users secure zero-trust access to Infrastructure services.
+CSE’s security mechanisms are designed to be completely transparent to both the user and the service it is securing.

 Use Cases